microsoft/openshift-container-platform/README.md

 ## OpenShift Container Platform 3.7 with Username / Password authentication for OpenShift

+Currently, there is an issue when enabling the Azure Cloud Provider.
+The cluster works fine with the exception that the Service Catalog does not display all templates.
+The workaround at this time is to select from the openshift project to view all original templates.
+We have a bugzilla bug open with Red Hat and will update the templates once the solution is available.

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources: